azariak/TutorFlowAI/README.md

 - Fix ability to scroll on whiteboard (or provide alternative up/chat button or smtg similar)
 - Refactor such that chat.jsx relies on generate.js even for localStorage API key to follow SRP and avoid duplicate code
 - Merge popup css from header/footer css
-- Import color scheme in various CSS from one central file, to allow easier color theming
+- Import color scheme in various CSS from one central file, to allow easier color theming with changing themes from settings
 - Fix `Unexpected end of JSON input` error to notify the user to configure their API key

 #### Color Scheme